 - 1. Identify and describe common factors in psychotherapy. - 2.
 Delineate the difference between empirically-supported and evidence-based practice and describe diversity considerations in these contexts. - 3.
-Explain the basics of IPT, ACT, DBT, EFT/EFFT, and MI including identifying the basic principles, common techniques, appropriate populations, and evidence-base. - 4.
+Explain the basics of IPT, ACT, DBT, EFT/EFFT, MI, and IFS including identifying the basic principles, common techniques, appropriate populations, and evidence-base. - 4.
 Interpret the course content in the context of their own professional development, reflecting on their development as a clinician. - 5.
-Explain and demonstrate a specific psychotherapy technique or skill of interest to developing clinicians with consideration of diversity issues.
+Explain and demonstrate a specific psychotherapy technique or skill of interest to developing clinicians, with EDI considerations weaved throughout the course.